 If you’re on a night out, it’s always best to stay in a group, keep an eye out for each other and try and be aware that drinking can affect everyone’s judgement.
-Make sure your phone is charged before you go, so if you do get separated so you can contact them (and they can contact you).
+Make sure your phone is charged before you go, so if you do get separated you can contact your friends – and vice versa.

 When you’re leaving to go home, make sure that no one’s left behind, and don’t let anyone wait around on their own.

 Let people know where you are, and how you’re getting home

 Make sure someone knows where you are and what time you’re due home.

 If you’re getting a taxi, make sure you wait in a safe place and check the driver’s ID before you get in.
 Do not flag down private taxis unless you have pre-booked them.
 Only black hackney carriages can be flagged down in the street.
 The Students’ Union Safe Taxi Scheme means that if you run out of cash and need to get home, you can give StreetCars Taxis your student card in lieu of payment, and pay the following day when you collect your card from the Students’ Union Helpdesk.

 If you are on foot, try and stay on well-lit routes and whenever possible avoid isolated areas, especially if you’re alone.

 Strolling and scrolling is something most of us do, but it’s definitely a better idea to keep your phone out of sight.
 Not only for the security of your phone, but it only takes a few seconds to be distracted whilst checking Instagram or changing tracks that you step out into the road without checking.

 Read our full list of safety tips, resources and safe spaces around the city.